secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Script Control/Flow Control - Loops.md

 ### Introduction
- - The control of the flow of our scripts is essential.
-We have already learned about the `if-else` conditions, which are also part of flow control.
+- Controlling the flow of scripts is crucial for efficiency and error-free processing, and we've already covered `if-else` conditions as part of flow control.
- - After all, we want our script to work quickly and efficiently, and for this, we can use other components to increase efficiency and allow error-free processing.
- - Each control structure is either a `branch` or a `loop`.
-Logical expressions of boolean values usually control the execution of a control structure.
+- To enhance efficiency, we can use additional components that help streamline execution.
+- Control structures are divided into two categories: branches and loops, typically controlled by logical expressions with boolean values.
-	- Branches:
+    - **Branches**:
         - `If-Else` Conditions
         - `Case` Statements
-	- Loops:
+    - **Loops**:
         - `For` Loops
         - `While` Loops
         - `Until` Loops

 ### For Loops
 - Let us start with the `For` loops.
-The `For` loop is executed on each pass for precisely one parameter, which the shell takes from a list, calculates from an increment, or takes from another data source.
-The for loop runs as long as it finds corresponding data.
-This type of loop can be structured and defined in different ways.
-For example, the for loops are often used when we need to work with many different values from an array.
-This can be used to scan different hosts or ports.
-We can also use it to execute specific commands for known ports and their services to speed up our enumeration process.
+- The `For` loop is executed on each pass for precisely one parameter, which the shell takes from a list, calculates from an increment, or takes from another data source.
+- The for loop runs as long as it finds corresponding data.
+- This type of loop can be structured and defined in different ways.
+- For example, the for loops are often used when we need to work with many different values from an array.
+- This can be used to scan different hosts or ports.
+- We can also use it to execute specific commands for known ports and their services to speed up our enumeration process.